 So what are the alternatives?
 If you are using VoIP phone chances are you are already paying a low rate for Canada wide calling.
 This should address a big part, though the reality is that Canada and its ever Cosmopolitan Metropolis does have a large population with family ties overseas.

-Holiday shopping can be extenuating, and not to mention what it may do to the bank account.. so better consider the below alternatives; who is to say this season could actually save your money… It’s contradictory isn’t it?
+Holiday shopping can be extenuating, and not to mention what it may do to the bank account.. so better consider the below alternatives; who is to say this season could actually save your money… It’s contradictory, isn’t it?
 Sometimes you have to ‘shop around’ in order to save eh?! 🙂

 Here we’ll review some of the better choices Canadians have:

 – Rebtel: This service is open to all users, regardless if you have a VoIP provider or not and may be used from a landline, mobile, web or a tablet.
 Calling rates are typically good and they work by means of having Access Numbers; that is you first must dial a local area number to then place your call.
 Rebtel also supports sending text messages worldwide.
-It’s a good alternative which does not requires too much technical knowledge.
+It’s a good alternative that does not require too much technical knowledge.

 Note: As a general consideration make sure you understand if it is a landline or mobile phone number you are calling.
-Normally in most cases mobiles are charged higher rates.
+Normally in most cases, mobiles are charged higher rates.

-Hope y’all find this useful and start planning your savings for a busy calling season!
+I hope y’all find this useful and start planning your savings for a busy calling season!